zsu58/zsu58.github.io/_posts/programming/python/2023-01-21-importing_modules.md

 # where python is installed
 sys.prefix

-# Where the compiled C binaries exists
+# Where the python environment is
 sys.exec_prefix

 # where python look for imports